Sea Drift (Delius): Premier performances

 Sea Drift was completed by Delius between 1903 and 1904, not long before his A Mass of Life.
 It was dedicated to the composer and conductor Max von Schillings (then plain "Max Schillings"), and (at a time when Delius found it very difficult to obtain performances of his works in Britain) the first performance was given on 24 May 1906 at the Essen Tonkünstler Verein (Composers' Society) in Germany, with Joseph Loritz as soloist and Georg Witte conducting.
 Carl Schuricht was present, was immediately won over by the work, and wrote frequently to the composer about it.
 Over the next years the bass Felix von Kraus distinguished himself in the work in Germany.

 The first performance in England was given by the baritone Frederic Austin, conducted by Henry Wood, in autumn 1908 at the Sheffield Festival.
-It was repeated, with the same soloist and with the New Symphony Orchestra and the North Staffordshire Choral Society, under Sir Thomas Beecham, at Hanley, Staffordshire on 3 December 1908 and at Manchester on 4 December.
+It was repeated, with the same soloist and with the New Symphony Orchestra and the North Staffordshire Choral Society, under Thomas Beecham, at Hanley, Staffordshire on 3 December 1908 and at Manchester on 4 December.
 Of this Manchester performance it was written, "People had come from Paris, London, Birmingham and Liverpool to hear it; yet, as a matter of actual fact, there were more people taking part in the concert on the platform than listeners in the audience.
 Nevertheless, Delius's Sea Drift aroused tremendous enthusiasm, the audience making up in applause what they lacked in numbers."

 The New York premiere, in 1928, featured the English baritone Herbert Heyner.